emranweb/omnifood/README.md

 # Omnifood
-omnifood is professional website for a food restaurant.
-The is a my complete web design project.
-The project start from a online course.
+Omnifood is a professional website for a food restaurant.
+This is my complete web design project.
+The project starts from an online course.
-This is my web design project that cover almost all of the area.
+This is my web design project that covers almost all of the area.

-## Area that Cover in this project
+## Area that Covers in this project
 * Basic HTML CSS
-* CSS Animaton and Some Cool feature.
+* CSS animation and Some Cool features.
 * Add Favicon Icon
 * Responsive Design with Media Query
 * Responsive Mobile Nav